AI4Finance-Foundation/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 AI4Finance Foundation, recognized as a 501(c)(3) nonprofit entity, commits to the progressive enhancement of artificial intelligence within the financial sector.
 Our mission emphasizes the promotion of standardized practices and the development of open-source resources, benefiting both the research community and industry professionals.

-We stand at the forefront of fostering innovation and collaboration in the integration of AI technologies for financial applications.
+Currently, our libraries have garnered significant attention, with around 27,000 Github stars and reliance from tens of thousands of projects worldwide.

 ## Core Values